bueltge/MantisBT-Colorized/readme.md

 ## Installation
 ### Requirements
- * MantisBT 1.3*, For smaller version use the version of the [branch 1.2](https://github.com/bueltge/MantisBT-Colorized/tree/MantisVersion1.2.x)
+ * MantisBT 1.3*, For smaller version of MantisBT use the version of the [branch 1.2](https://github.com/bueltge/MantisBT-Colorized/tree/MantisVersion1.2.x)

 ### Installation
  1. Download